-There continues to be a significant unmet demand for affordable multifamily housing in the United States.
-The HUD reports that there are approximately 7.1 million American households in need of quality affordable housing.
-The types of mortgage revenue bonds in which we invest offer developers of affordable housing a low-cost source of construction and permanent debt financing for these types of properties.
+There continues to be a significant unmet demand for affordable multifamily, student, and senior citizen residential housing in the United States.
+The HUD reports that there is a high demand for quality affordable housing.
+The types of mortgage revenue bonds in which the Company invests offer developers of affordable housing a low-cost source of construction and permanent debt financing for these types of properties.
 Investors purchase these bonds because the interest income paid on these bonds is expected to be exempt from federal income taxation.
-The National Council of State Housing Agencies Fact Sheet, Joint Center for Housing Studies at Harvard University, and HUD have captured some key scale metrics and opportunities of this market: